minprog/programming-v/info/10 Syllabus.md

 ## Book

 There is no course textbook; much of the reading will come from online sources.
-However, we do have a number of books available for you to use during office hours.
+However, we do have a number of books available for you to use in the lab.
 You are welcome to pick up one of these and read them as a preparation for or review of one of the lectures.

 If one seeks additional reference, the following resource may be useful: